Miscellaneous Employment Benefit Programs

 The following are brief summaries of these programs; contact the Human Resources Office at X2359 for more information.

-All employees, except those using the Ministerial Housing Allowance, are covered by Social Security.
+All employees are covered by Social Security.
 A required percentage of an employee's salary is deducted to pay the employee's portion of this protection, and the university matches this deduction dollar for dollar.
 This plan was designed for an employee's future security and that of his or her dependents by providing retirement, disability, death survivor and Medicare benefits.
-Questions concerning the Ministerial Housing Allowance should be directed to the Payroll Manager and the employee's personal financial advisor.

 ACU is a participant in the Texas Unemployment Compensation Program.
 Coverage is provided for unemployment transpiring through no disqualifying fault of the employee.
 Decisions regarding eligibility are reserved to the State of Texas.